h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_target_encoder.rst

 inputCols
     Names of columns that will be transformed to Target Encoding

+outputCols
+    Names of columns representing the result of target encoding.
+If the parameter is not specified by user, the output column names will be automatically derived from ``inputCols`` by appending the suffix `_te`.

 holdoutStrategy
     A strategy deciding what records will be excluded when calculating the target average on the training dataset.